Raztor0/NSNotificationCenterSanityChecker/README.md

 ## How to use
 Add all the .m and .h files to your project

-You will get an assert if an object gets dealloc'd without removing itself as an observer from NSNotificationCenter
+You will get a log message if an object gets dealloc'd without removing itself as an observer from NSNotificationCenter.
+If you want to take a closer look at what was happening at the time of the dealloc, put a breakpoint on the NSLog line in the function +objectHasBeenDeallocd:withOldClassName:

 ## Test it out
 Put this line anywhere in your code: